 - 6.13.2 Many developments move straight to a full planning application following pre-application discussions with the relevant FRMAs.
 At this stage applicants will also be expected to submit a detailed surface water drainage strategy with the planning application.
 Whilst most topics will have been covered to some degree in the outline drainage strategy (if applicable) the applicant will be expected to provide more detail at this stage.
 The strategy should demonstrate that opportunities to integrate SuDS have been maximised and where obstacles to their use do persist this should be fully justified within the report.
-Where proposing to discharge into a third party asset (such as a watercourse or public sewer), appropriate permissions and required consents should have been discussed with the asset owner and legal easements may need to be provided. - 6.13.3 The key information a surface water drainage strategy must contain includes: - How the proposed surface water scheme has been determined following the drainage hierarchy; - Pre-development runoff rates; - Post development runoff rates with associated storm water storage calculations - Discharge location(s); - Drainage calculations to support the design of the system; - Drawings of the proposed surface water drainage scheme including sub catchment breakdown where applicable; - Surface water and sustainable drainage systems - Maintenance and management plan of surface water drainage system (for the lifetime of the development) including details of future adoption;
+Where proposing to discharge into a third party asset (such as a watercourse or public sewer), appropriate permissions and required consents should have been discussed with the asset owner and legal easements may need to be provided. - 6.13.3 The key information a surface water drainage strategy must contain includes: - How the proposed surface water scheme has been determined following the drainage hierarchy; - Pre-development runoff rates; - Post development runoff rates with associated storm water storage calculations - Discharge location(s); - Drainage calculations to support the design of the system; - Drawings of the proposed surface water drainage scheme including sub catchment breakdown where applicable;

-- Completed drainage pro-forma the applicant must ensure that the surface water strategy contains the appropriate level of information in relation to the points covered in the pro-forma. - 6.13.4 Note that the size and complexity of the site will determine how much information is included within the surface water drainage strategy.
-However using the pre-application design checklist and drainage pro-forma in APPENDIX VIII will ensure the right matters are covered with the appropriate level of detail.
+- Surface water and sustainable drainage systems - Maintenance and management plan of surface water drainage system (for the lifetime of the development) including details of future adoption; - Completed drainage pro-forma the applicant must ensure that the surface water strategy contains the appropriate level of information in relation to the points covered in the pro-forma. - 6.13.4 Note that the size and complexity of the site will determine how much information is included within the surface water drainage strategy.
+However using and submitting all relevant checklists from the suite provided in Appendix B of The SuDS Manual (CIRIA, C753) will ensure the right matters are covered with the appropriate level of detail.